-Instead of immediately thinking about how to increase their volume or get more loans in the pipeline, LOs should initially focus on their loan profitability and ensure that they are operating at the maximum possible efficiency.
+Instead of immediately thinking about how to increase their volume or get more loans in the pipeline, a highly competitive and therefore expensive endeavor in this environment, LOs should instead focus on their personal per loan profitability and ensure that they are maximizing the potential of each loan that they do originate.

 LO Profit Per Loan